 Only the amount you saved on the debt is included in your 1099-C form, not the money paid to your creditor to resolve your account.
-So if you paid your creditor $6,000 to settle a $10,000, your creditor only reports the $4,000 they forgave in their 1099-C Form.
-And that $4,000 could be considered as part of your income.
+So if you paid your creditor $6,000 to settle a $10,000 debt, your creditor only reports the $4,000 they forgave in their 1099-C Form.
+And that $4,000 could be considered part of your income.

 Possibly.
 If your debt was forgiven because you filed for bankruptcy, or if you can prove you were insolvent when you settled your debt, you could avoid getting taxed for your forgiven debt.
 Insolvency is when the value of your income and total assets is less than the amount you owed to your creditors.

-To prove that you were insolvent and have the debt forgiven by the IRS, you can file Form 982 with the IRS.
+To prove that you were insolvent and have the debt forgiven, you can file Form 982 with the IRS.
 However, if your total income and assets were greater than the amount you owed when you settled your debt, you will likely end up being taxed on the debt you resolved over the past year.

-If you were not insolvent in 2018 and your creditors forgave $600 or more of your debt, you will have to pay taxes on your forgiven debt.
-Check the mail in the beginning of the year of Form 1099-C, but beware that your creditors may send this form to the IRS and not mail it to you.
-To review your taxes and discuss your From 1099-C, consult with your local tax professional.
+If you were not insolvent in 2018 and your creditors forgave $600 or more of your debt, you will most likely have to pay debt settlement taxes.
+Check the mail in the beginning of the year for Form 1099-C, but beware that your creditors may send this form to the IRS and not mail it to you.
+To review your taxes and discuss your Form 1099-C, consult with your local tax professional.

 Learn more about debt settlement, taxes, and achieving financial freedom